As of December 19, 2017, MyQL is now referred to as Rocket Mortgage.

 Here at Quicken Loans, one of our ISMs – or company philosophies – states, “Simplicity is genius.”
-With that in mind, we’ve redesigned our billing statement so it’s easier to find the information you need.
+With that in mind, we’ve designed our billing statement so it’s easy to find the information you need.

-We’ve redesigned our billing statement to make it easier for you to find the information you need and get on with your life.
-You can view a mockup of the new statement, but let’s go over the features.
+The goal of our billing statement is to make it easy for you to find the information you need and get on with your life.
+You can view a mockup of the statement, but let’s go over the features.

 A separate box underneath shows additional loan information, including the original loan amount and your interest rate, along with your principal balance.
 Knowing your original loan amount and current balance can help you see your advancement in paying off your mortgage.

 Your escrow balance will also be included here.
-If you see a negative balance in this area, it means you have a shortage due to increased insurance premiums or the fact that your taxes went up with your property value.
+If you see a negative balance in this area, it means you have a shortage as a result of increased insurance premiums or the fact that your taxes went up along with your property value.

 The payment history section shows not only your last payment but also all the payments you’ve made in the last year.
 This will help you determine the overall funds you’ve put toward principal, interest, taxes and insurance.

 On the second page, you can see all the activity that’s occurred with your loan since your last statement.
 This helps you to see how your payments are allocated every month.

 For example, it would help you find out when taxes and insurance were paid using the money in your escrow account.

 Current Payment Breakdown

 We’ve all paid our bills and then wondered where all that money actually goes every month.
 If you take a look at your payment breakdown, you can see not only how much of your mortgage payment is going to the principal and interest but also what you pay on a monthly basis for mortgage insurance, homeowners insurance and property taxes.